• Skip to primary navigation

 3 - Kale

 Kale packs a nutritional punch too.
-Loads of vitamins in these leaves.
-It works in salads, stews, or even as chips.
+Loads of vitamins in these leaves (notably vitamins K and A).

 We find it slightly peppery, which adds a nice kick.
 It's tougher than broccolini, so chop it small.